phuvf/oscpoint/README.md

 - A one-stop GUI for controlling PowerPoint
 - Available on plaforms other than Windows

+> [!WARNING]
+> OSCPoint gives you the ability to navigate your PowerPoint show without it being the active (focussed) window.
+>
+> Media elements and slide transitions may not play correctly when PowerPoint does not have focus.

 ## Downloads

 | Date       | Version | Release notes   | Link                                                                             |